-- (a) Candidates will be required to submit the Materials Practical Class reports to the Chair of the Moderators in the Preliminary Examination in Materials Science, c/o the Deputy Administrator (Academic) in the Department of Materials, not later than 10am on Friday of the sixth week of Trinity Full Term. - (b) The Chair of Faculty, or deputy, shall make available to the Moderators, not later than the end of the first week of Trinity Full Term, evidence showing the extent to which each candidate has completed the Crystallography coursework normally pursued during the first two terms preceding the examination.
+- (a) Candidates will be required to submit the two summatively assessed Materials Practical Class reports and their Practical Class Notebook(s) to the Chair of the Moderators in the Preliminary Examination in Materials Science, c/o the Deputy Administrator (Academic) in the Department of Materials, not later than 10 a.m. on Friday of the sixth week of Trinity Full Term. - (b) The Chair of Faculty, or deputy, shall make available to the Moderators, not later than the end of the first week of Trinity Full Term, evidence showing the extent to which each candidate has completed the Crystallography coursework normally pursued during the first two terms preceding the examination.

-- (c) Candidates will be required to upload the CMS project to the Prelims Assignments section of the Department of Materials Undergraduate WebLearn site not later than 12 noon on Tuesday of the fifth week of Hilary Full Term.
+- (c) Candidates will be required to upload the CMS project via Canvas to the Prelims Assignments section of the Department of Materials Undergraduate WebLearn site not later than 12 noon on Tuesday of the fifth week of Hilary Full Term.
 Each submission must be accompanied by a declaration indicating that it is the candidate's own work. - (d) Failure of the coursework will normally constitute failure of the Preliminary Examination.
 Materials Coursework cannot normally be retaken.
 Exceptionally a candidate who has failed the coursework may be permitted jointly by the Moderators and the candidate's college to retake the entire academic year."

 Students continue with coursework throughout their degree (see Table 3).
-More details on levels of satisfactory performance may be found in Section 12.
+More details on levels of satisfactory performance may be found in Section 13.

-6.6 The Lecture Timetable
+7.5 The Lecture Timetable